Discover

 Numeracy

-• Rote counting to 10
+• Wrote counting to 10

 • Counting and sorting using small manipulative counters.